The HotDoc Sidebar was created to help you manage any bookings that could not be automatically confirmed by HotDoc.

 Existing patient books as a new patient

-When a patient books as a new patient but has attended the clinic before, or already has a patient record in the clinic's database, we will alert this in the Sidebar.
+When a patient books as a new patient but has attended the practice before, or already has a patient record in the practice's database, we will alert this in the Sidebar.

 In this case, reception can either confirm the patient to an existing patient record, create as a new patient, or dismiss the appointment.